u0068/Biospheres/README.md

 # This prototype is no longer being developed!
-This version has become an unmanagable mess of spaghetti code, so we have decided to start over with rust and webgpu See the first rust prototype [here](https://github.com/Quadraxis77/BioSpheres-Q)
+This version has become an unmanagable mess of spaghetti code, so we have decided to start over with rust and webgpu <br>
+See the first rust prototype [here](https://github.com/Quadraxis77/BioSpheres-Q)

 # Bio-Spheres